Vision & Mission

 From advancing initiatives that increase exposure to the Bible among both young and old to connecting with ministries that build a strong biblical worldview among teens and college-aged students, Pinnacle Forum Partners are combating the decline of biblical literacy and biblically-based living in our culture.

-Chuck Bryant has served with Pinnacle Forum since 2005 and is currently serving as Interim President & CEO.
+Chuck Bryant has served with Pinnacle Forum since 2005 and is currently serving as President & CEO.
 Chuck has held a few instrumental roles with Pinnacle Forum, the first as Executive Director of Pinnacle Forum Modesto in California.
 He then served for a few years on the National Board, as well as in the role of Board Chair.
 Read More

 Bruce and his wife/best friend of 40 years, Lyn, live in Scottsdale, Arizona near their two daughters, Heather and Misty.
 He considers himself fortunate to have been raised in a Christian home getting to know, love, and accept Jesus Christ as Savior at an early age.
 Past church memberships are many as the family relocated frequently for career development… Read More